albar965/littlenavmap-manual/src/en/PROFILE.rst

 Shows an ILS glideslope or GLS/RNP approach paths if an approach with a runway is selected in the flight plan and if the runway has the related navaid or approach type.

-Drawing of approach guidance depends on selected approch procedure type.
-An ILS approach will show the ILS feathers while a localizer approch without vertical guidance will not.
+Drawing of approach guidance depends on selected approach procedure type.
+An ILS approach will show the ILS feathers while a localizer approach without vertical guidance will not.
 Note that no vertical navaid guidance is shown for circle-to-land approaches.

 The slope is drawn with the correct angle to be usable as an approach